|Customer Service||1-(888)-301-2926 M-F 9am-5pm MSTfirstname.lastname@example.org|

-Black Cohosh root (Actaea racemosa), Raspberry leaf (Rubus idaeus), Vitex berry (Vitex agnus-castus), Wild Yam root (Dioscorea villosa), Borage aerials (Borago officinalis), Bugleweed aerials (Lycopus lucidus), Burdock root (Articum lappa), Lemon Balm leaf (Melissa officinalis)
+Black Cohosh root (Actaea racemosa (syn.
+Cimicifuga racemosa)), Raspberry leaf (Rubus idaeus), Vitex berry (Vitex agnus-castus), Wild Yam root (Dioscorea villosa), Borage aerials (Borago officinalis), Bugleweed aerials (Lycopus americanus), Burdock root (Arctium lappa), Lemon Balm leaf (Melissa officinalis)

 Rocky Mountain artesian spring water, vegetable glycerine & organic gluten-free alcohol.

 * These statements have not been evaluated by the Food & Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.

 We use USPS Priority Mail.
 Your order will arrive in 2-4 business days if you placed it before 11pm MST Mon-Fri.
 Please note that due to weight limitations and delivery address restrictions for USPS, very small or very large orders may be shipped via First-Class Mail or UPS at our discretion.
 This will not affect transit time.

 Can I mix two or more formulas, or take them together?

 Many people enjoy mixing combinations; however, those with a complicated medical history or on prescription drugs should consult their natural therapies practitioner.

 Are there any formulas that I should not mix?

 We recommend that you avoid using the adult formulas while pregnant or breastfeeding unless advised to do so by your natural therapies practitioner.